Noisy Simon Period Finding: Smoothing Techniques

 In comparison with Double-Flip from \cref{subfig:double_flip2}, we see that the Hamming technique provides in \cref{subfig:hamming2} a distribution which is closer to the uniform distribution among orthogonal and non-orthonal vectors.
-Thus, we should prefer the Hamming technique over Double-Flip.
+Thus, for our experimental data one should prefer the Hamming technique over Double-Flip.